bitovi/canjs.com/guides_source/recipes.md

 	                '</ul>',
 	...

-The `scope` object contains the component's state and data information, as well as defining some of its behavior.
-This includes the `remove` function that `can-click` uses.
+The `scope` object contains the component's state as well as defining some of its behavior.
+Here, this includes the `remove` function that was bound to the `can-click` event above.

 	...
 	    scope: {